survive-the-century/survive-the-century/book/text/story_leaked-transcript.md

 # US-sponsored non-state actors seeding oceans with banned geoengineering tech?

+*(Leaked transcript of video call between US Leader-for-Life and African President of the Free States)* {:.subheadline}

 By Rajat Chaudhuri
 {:.author}

-*(Leaked transcript of video call between US Leader-for-Life and African President of the Free States)*

 US President, **William Trump** (A dim tantalum bulb swings slowly above his head, ominously close.
 Shadows dance on the bare wall.
 The light goes off repeatedly and every time this happens, a secret-service guy rushes in with a torch.)